callummcdougall/ARENA_2.0/chapter3_distributed/exercises/part2_dist_training/part2_dist_training.md

 Learning objectives:
 * Load and divide a dataset across multiple processes/GPUs
-* Perform independant parallel forward passes on different batches of data, and aggregate the results
+* Perform independent parallel forward passes on different batches of data, and aggregate the results
 * Compute gradients and share the means across all GPUs with allreduce

 ### 3. Pipeline parallelism